Divorce - After it is final

 Q- How long do I have to pay child support?

-The Divorce Act requires child support to be paid until each child turns 19, unless the child is no longer dependent.
+The Divorce Act requires child support to be paid until each child reaches the age of majority, which is 19 in Nova Scotia, unless the child is no longer dependent.
 You may be required to pay child support for children older than 19 if they are still in school or are still dependent because of an illness, disability, or some other cause.

-If you pay child support under a court order, you must continue to pay child support unless your spouse agrees that you can stop paying it, or you get a court order terminating child support.
+If you pay child support under a court order, you must continue to pay child support unless your spouse agrees that you can stop paying it (make sure you get that agreement in writing, as an agree upon change to your court order), or you get a court order terminating child support.

 Q- Now that the divorce is final, is there anything else I should do?